Catch-up subscriptions

 Subscribing from a specific position

-Both the stream and $all subscriptions accept a starting position if you want to read from a specific point onward.
+Both stream and $all subscriptions accept a starting position if you want to read from a specific point onward.
 If events already exist at the position you subscribe to, they will be read on the server side and sent to the subscription.

 Warning